ganesh232008/2c.ARP_RARP_PROTOCOLS/README.md

 # 2c.SIMULATING ARP /RARP PROTOCOLS

+## Date: 16/03/2026

+## Roll NO: 212225230072

 ## AIM
 To write a python program for simulating ARP protocols using TCP.

 ## ALGORITHM:
+1.Start the program.

+2.Create a table containing IP addresses and corresponding MAC addresses.

+3.Display the available IP–MAC address table.

+4.Ask the user to enter an IP address.

+5.Search for the IP address in the ARP table.

+6.If the IP address is found, retrieve the corresponding MAC address.

+7.Display the MAC address to the user.

+8.If the IP address is not found, display "MAC address not found".

+9.For RARP simulation, ask the user to enter a MAC address.

+10.Search the MAC address in the table.

+11.If found, retrieve the corresponding IP address.

+12.Display the IP address.

+13.If not found, display "IP address not found".

+14.End the ARP/RARP simulation process.

+15.Stop the program.

 ## Client:
 1. Start the program
 2. Using socket connection is established between client and server.